-The pilots indicated that vessels drafting over 36 ft must wait for high tide to navigate around Battery Island.
-It is expected this practice will continue and with the introduction of post-Panamax vessels in the fleet mix, and it is expected a tug will be required for the post-Panamax vessels in the without-project condition.
-It has been confirmed by Engineering there is a deficiency in the channel width for the larger vessels.
-Therefore, in the without-project condition it was modeled that vessels drafting greater than 36 ft would wait for tide to navigate Battery Island turn and post-Panamax vessels would require a tug to assist in the turn.
+The pilots indicated that vessels drafting over 36 feet must wait for high tide to navigate around Battery Island.
+This practice is expected to continue with the introduction of post-Panamax vessels in the fleet mix.
+A tug requirement is also expected for the post-Panamax vessels in the without-project condition.
+A deficiency in the channel width for the larger vessels has been confirmed.
+Therefore, in the without-project condition modeling indicated vessels drafting greater than 36 feet would wait for tide to navigate Battery Island Turn and post-Panamax vessels would require a tug to assist in the turn.
 Tidal availability is approximately four feet twice a day.

-In the with-project condition, it is assumed vessels drafting greater than 36 ft do not have to wait for tide and post-Panamax vessels do not need tug assist around the bend because the bend will be widened to 750 ft.
+It is assumed in the With Project Condition that vessels drafting greater than 36 feet do not have to wait for tide and post-Panamax vessels do not need tug assist around the turn because the turn will be widened to 750 feet.
 When taking the cost savings and multiplying by the vessel type, the transportation cost savings for the year are calculated.
-Using the FY14 discount rate of 3.5% over a 50 period of analysis the average annual transportation cost saving benefits are \$1,106,000.
+Using the FY16 discount rate of 3.125% over a 50-year period of analysis, the average annual transportation cost saving benefits are \$1,108,000.